ALL NEW COMMERCIAL CONSTRUCTION SHALL REQUIRE A THIRD PARTY REVIEW.

 1.4 A complete test of all devices shall be conducted prior to the connection of the Radio Box to the municipal fire alarm system.
 Newington Fire & Rescue shall be present for this test.
 The test shall be scheduled with the AHJ.

-1.5 An Alarm Permit Form will be completed and returned to Newington Fire & Rescue with $275.00 initial fee.
-A yearly renewal fee of $150.00 is due February 1st of each year.
-(Amended by BOFE 4/1/15).
+1.5 An Alarm Permit Form will be completed and returned to Newington Fire & Rescue.
+Fees assessed according to current fee schedule.
+A yearly renewal fee of $350 is due February 1st of each year.

 2.1 Manual pull stations.